You are in our Global Site

 2. After using the Shore hardness gauge, put it into the instrument box or instrument box and place it in a dry place to prevent moisture.

-3. After the Shore hardness gauge has been used 35,000 times, it is recommended to check the relationship between the spring pressure and the pointer scale and the shape and size of the pressure needle every 10,000 times or so.
+3. After the durometer gauge has been used 35,000 times, it is recommended to check the relationship between the spring pressure and the pointer scale and the shape and size of the pressure needle every 10,000 times or so.